Kubernetes Developer Workshop

 For the next part we'll need the IP address of the pod that was just deployed, you can get this by running kubectl get pod -o wide or the command below:

-Next we’ll deploy the first custom part of our app, the data API, and we’ll deploy it from an image hosted in our private registry.
+Next we'll deploy the first custom part of our app, the backend API, and like the DB we'll deploy it from an image hosted in our private registry.

-Again you can try building the Deployment yourself or use the provided YAML to create a data-api-deployment.yaml file
+Again you can try building the Deployment yourself or use the provided YAML to create a api-deployment.yaml file

 kind: Deployment